bomonike/bomonike.github.io/python-exams.md

 ---
-lastchange: "v002 + :python-exams.md"
+lastchange: "v003 + netcad logos :python-exams.md"
 url: "https://bomonike.github.io/python-exams"
 file: "python-exams.md"
 ---

 1. Cisco's NetCad.com offers <a target="_blank" href="https://www.netacad.com/learning-collections/python?courseLang=en-US">two</a> courses aligned with PCEP™ and PCAP™ certifications to validate your expertise, and to show your instructors and potential employers that you are serious about your education and career.

-   The courses are free, developed in collaboration with the OpenEDG Python Institute which administers the testing.
+   The courses are free, developed in collaboration with the OpenEDG Python Institute which administers the exams.

 1. Click "Login" at the upper-right.
 1. Click "Sign Up" at the lower-right.